raphthtech/alx-low_level_programming/README.md

-This scripts are concerned about how to use variables, if, else and loops in C Language
+This contains scripts on pointers, arrays and strings in C Language